Aretha Franklin: Early life

 Aretha Louise Franklin was born on March 25, 1942, to Barbara (née Siggers) and Clarence LaVaughn "C. L." Franklin.
-She was delivered at her family's home located at 406 Lucy Avenue, Memphis, Tennessee.
-Her father was a Baptist minister and circuit preacher originally from Shelby, Mississippi, while her mother was an accomplished piano player and vocalist.
+She was delivered at her family's home at 406 Lucy Avenue, Memphis, Tennessee.
+Her father was a Baptist minister and circuit preacher originally from Shelby, Mississippi, and her mother was an accomplished piano player and vocalist.
 C. L. and Barbara Franklin both had children from prior relationships in addition to the four children they had together.
-When Aretha was two years old, the family relocated to Buffalo, New York.
-By the time Aretha turned five, C. L. Franklin had permanently relocated the family to Detroit, Michigan where he took over the pastorship of the New Bethel Baptist Church.
+When Aretha was two years old, the family moved to Buffalo, New York.
+By the time Aretha was five C. L. Franklin had permanently moved the family to Detroit, Michigan, where he took over the pastorship of the New Bethel Baptist Church.

 The Franklins had a troubled marriage because of C. L. Franklin's infidelities, and they separated in 1948.
-At that time, Barbara Franklin returned to Buffalo with Aretha's half-brother, Vaughn.
+At that time Barbara Franklin returned to Buffalo with Aretha's half-brother, Vaughn.
 After the separation, Aretha recalled seeing her mother in Buffalo during the summer, and Barbara Franklin frequently visited her children in Detroit.
 Aretha's mother died of a heart attack on March 7, 1952, before Aretha's 10th birthday.
-Several women, including Aretha's grandmother, Rachel, and Mahalia Jackson, took turns helping with the children at the Franklin home.
-During this time, Aretha learned how to play piano by ear.
-She also attended public school in Detroit, going through her first year at Northern High School, but dropping out during her second year.
+Several women, including Aretha's grandmother Rachel and Mahalia Jackson, took turns helping with the children at the Franklin home.
+During this time Aretha learned how to play piano by ear.
+She also attended public school in Detroit, going through her first year at Northern High School but dropping out during her second year.

+Aretha gave birth to her first child, Clarence, when she was only 12 years old.
+She originally claimed that the father was a schoolmate named Donald Burke but one of her handwritten wills, discovered in 2019, revealed that the father was Edward Jordan Sr., who was 12–13 years older than her.

 Aretha's father's emotionally driven sermons resulted in his being known as the man with the "million-dollar voice".
 He earned thousands of dollars for sermons in various churches across the country.
 His fame led to his home being visited by various celebrities.
-Among the visitors were gospel musicians Clara Ward, James Cleveland, and early Caravans members Albertina Walker and Inez Andrews.
-Martin Luther King Jr., Jackie Wilson and Sam Cooke all became friends of C. L. Franklin, as well.
+Among the visitors were gospel musicians Clara Ward, James Cleveland and early Caravans members Albertina Walker and Inez Andrews.
+Martin Luther King Jr, Jackie Wilson and Sam Cooke all became friends of C. L. Franklin.
 Ward was romantically involved with Aretha's father from around 1949 until Ward's death in 1973, though Aretha "preferred to view them strictly as friends".
 Ward also served as a role model to the young Aretha.